-Businesses and service providers are governed by the latest Public Health Order and the details of the Re-Open Saskatchewan Plan, which provides specific sector/industry rules and requirements for operation during the current public health emergency.
+Businesses and service providers are governed by the latest Public Health Order.
 Businesses and service providers may need to consider new or different ways to accommodate clients who have pre-existing disabilities and who may be unable to wear a face mask.

 COVID-19, Disability, and the Code

 During this time, The Saskatchewan Human Rights Code, 2018 (“the Code”) remains in full effect – businesses and service providers must not discriminate against clients, which includes denial of service.

 Persons who have contracted COVID-19 could be considered to have a disability, as defined by The Saskatchewan Human Rights Code, 2018.

 As such, negative treatment, including denial of service or harassment, towards persons who have COVID-19 may be prohibited under the Code.

 Businesses and service providers must seek to accommodate persons unable to comply with mask policies or other public health orders – up to the point of undue hardship.

 Q1.
 How does COVID-19 affect businesses and service providers?